deckhouse/virtualization/docs/internal/cpu_model_type_discovery.md

 The error might be a bug in libvirt when it compares features after resolving the target CPU model (still need to investigate).

-The current approach is to use kvm64 model for Discovery and Features types.
+The current approach is to use qemu64 model for Discovery and Features types.
 This model contains a small set of features and migration works well.
+Changed from kvm64 to qemu64 to improve compatibility with AMD CPUs.

 ## Solution

-1. Use kvm64 model for Discovery and Features vmclass types.
+1. Use qemu64 model for Discovery and Features vmclass types.
-2. Add patch for kubevirt to prevent adding nodeSelector for cpu model "kvm64".
+2. Add patch for kubevirt to prevent adding nodeSelector for cpu model "qemu64".